SankalpGupta2001/AiYogaGenerator/README.md

 But rememeber on checking if data will come in wrong format then please regenerate the data as it is Goggle Palm AI so it can give sometime incorrect format .

-I'm adding some screenshot also for reference .
+I'm adding some screenshot (Frontend Part , Supabase Database) also for reference .

 In last I will say I have enjoyed this assignment very much